 Throughout the Georgian, Regency, and Victorian Eras, ladies were required to wear numerous layers of clothing.
 These layers served a variety of purposes from hygiene to warmth to ornamentation.
 To help you understand the complexity of dressing and what was required for a woman to put on and take off in a single day, I have compiled a list of the pieces normally worn and have arranged them in the approximate order of how a woman might dress: drawers, chemise, corset, busk, corset cover, decency skirt or under-petticoat, crinoline or hoop or bustle, petticoat, suit, garniture, and, finally, the accessories.
 Continue reading

-By the mid 1780s the towering Georgian headdresses that had been so popular in the earlier decade were slowly being replaced by less lofty creations.
+By the mid 1780s, the towering Georgian headdresses that had been so popular in the earlier decade were slowly being replaced by less lofty creations.
 It was also during this time that hairstyles became wider and loaded with curls.
-The front portion of the hair was styled away from the face and the top portion of the hair was either crimped, frizzed, or curled.
+The front portion of the hair was often styled away from the face and the top portion of the hair was either crimped, frizzed, or curled.
 The lower portion of the hair was usually arranged in cascading ringlets or large curls that sometimes flowed to the waist and added a note of carelessness to the overall arrangement.
-Marie Antoinette’s confidante was princess Marie Thérèse of Savoy, better known as the princesse de Lamballe.
-She wore a style similar to the Lamballe Headdress created by the French hairdresser Henri de Bysterveld shown to the right.
+Marie Antoinette’s friend and confidante was princess Marie Thérèse of Savoy.
+She was better known as the princesse de Lamballe.
+She wore a style similar to the Lamballe Headdress created by the French hairdresser Henri de Bysterveld, illustrated to the right.
 Continue reading